 - Place the mayo in a glass jar and close the lid tightly.

 - Leave the jar on the countertop overnight and then refrigerate.

-You can extend the shelf life of your homemade mayo by fermenting it.
+You can extend the shelf life of your homemade mayonnaise by fermenting it.
 After fermenting your mayo for 5-6 hours, it can last up to 2 months in the fridge.

-Mayonnaise contains egg yolks and oil.
-Egg yolks do not survive well at room temperature.
-You need to keep your mayo in a cold environment to prevent molds from growing inside.
+Mayonnaise contains egg yolk and oil.
+Egg yolk does not survive well at room temperature.
+You must keep your mayo cold to prevent molds from growing inside.

 According to the USDA, mayonnaise can not reach above 50° Fahrenheit.
 Anything above that spoils the mayo and causes it to separate.